 - some instances of glaucoma.

-Cautions (relative contraindications) include psychosis, impaired lung or kidney or liver function, advanced age, and sleep apnea.
-Many people who have sleep apnea haven’t been officially diagnosed – if you are overweight and you snore, do mention this.
+Cautions (relative contraindications) include psychosis, impaired lung or kidney or liver function, advanced age, and sleep apnoea.
+Many people who have sleep apnoea don’t have an official diagnosis – if you’re overweight and you snore, do mention this.

-If you have been taking benzodiazepines for many years, your tolerance may be very high – so let your dentist know that you’ve been taking them!
+If you’ve been taking benzodiazepines for many years, your tolerance may be high – so let your dentist know that you’ve been taking them!